kjosib/sophie/README.md

 ## Current Status

 * Sophie has Turtle-graphics!
 (See [here](https://github.com/kjosib/sophie/blob/main/examples/turtle.sg) for examples.)
-* The evaluator can run programs and display results.
+* The evaluator can run programs and display results, including turtle graphics as mentioned.
-* It does not check types, so run-time errors are still possible.
+* Type checking is a work in progress.
+Run-time errors are still possible, but this will soon change.
-* It does check the validity of identifiers (but not yet field names, which depend on type).
+* It checks the validity of all identifiers (but not yet field names, which depend on type checking).
 * List comprehension (expressions like `[expr FOR name IN expr]`) are removed from the syntax for now.
   Something will take its place, but it will take some work.
 * There is no interactivity.
 It will depend on the _Functional Process Abstraction_ which also doesn't exist yet.